 Not without a fight

 Stop us if you’ve heard this one.
-Human societies and the byproducts of our ingenuity have always left their marks on the natural world, but over the past couple of centuries our methodologies for food, energy, transportation, commerce, housing and more have turned our choices into the planet’s biggest problem.
+Human societies and the byproducts of our ingenuity have always left their marks on the natural world, but over the past couple of centuries our methodologies for food, energy, transportation, commerce, housing and more have become the planet’s biggest problem.
 Harm was never intended, but tremendous harm was and is being done.
-The ramifications of a warming climate have begun to radically destabilize natural ecosystems, triggering a mass extinction of flora and fauna.
+The ramifications of a warming climate are radically destabilizing natural ecosystems, triggering a mass extinction of flora and fauna.
 Millions of humans are already suffering severe consequences of these actions, disproportionately in regions least responsible for and least benefitting from industrial innovations.
 This is not the way anyone hoped humanity would be reminded of its intertwined fate with nature, but here we are.

 It’s a lot to process, which is why people tend to sit as long as possible in a state of denial about all of the above before eventually skipping the productive “do something” phase and jumping straight to despair.
 That’s not how we go about things, though, and if you’re here, it’s probably not your style either.
 We’re not content to accept the grim projections of unmitigated climate change as an inevitability.
 There’s a lot of work to be done, so let’s do it together.
 Our Get Involved page is a great place to start.